 This is poetry for me.
 A listening and a release.
 A knowing and an unknowing.
 An intuitive paradigm.
 A time to play.

-The three poems here for you to read and consider are accompanied by artwork and photography of my lens and hands.
-I thank you for your eyes.
+The poems on this page are accompanied by artwork and photography of my lens and hands.